quicwg/base-drafts/draft-ietf-quic-recovery.md

 : The RTT variation, computed as described in {{smoothed-rtt}}.

 min_rtt:
-: The minimum RTT seen in the connection, ignoring ack delay, as described in {{min-rtt}}.
+: The minimum RTT seen in the connection, ignoring acknowledgment delay, as described in {{min-rtt}}.

 max_ack_delay:
 : The maximum amount of time by which the receiver intends to delay